Important open source projects should not use GitHub

 Just yesterday Microsoft announced that Minecraft will require a Microsoft account to play in 2021 and that owners of the classic version will be forced to migrate.

-I will not name any names, because that is not important, but how in the world can any Open Source project that regards their code base as valuable not make sure that they have a completely up to date copy of every single line of code outside of GitHub!?
+I will not name any names, because that is not important, but how in the world can any open source project that regards their code base as valuable not make sure that they have a completely control of every single line of code outside of GitHub!?

 Some project developers only keep parts on the code in personal repositories, others haven't even got a backup but trust fully that GitHub will always have a working and current release of the latests commits.

-More and more of all the good stuff about Open Source and community driven development and sharing of resources, code and experience is slowly getting either gobbled up or ruined and massacred by big corporations or economically based foundations.
+More and more of all the good stuff about open source and community driven development and sharing of resources, code and experience is slowly getting either gobbled up or ruined and massacred by big corporations or economically based foundations.
 Why is it that as soon as money enters into the picture so many things are turned into "crap"?
 Of course, greed is the answer, but an even more important question than that is: Why is it that we have stopped caring?
+Have everything really gotten so damned convenient that we have become too lazy to do the right thing?

-Large projects should self-host their repositories in order to stay completely independent, but some alternative solutions to the more popular services such as GitHub, GitLab and BitBucket does exist (not an exhaustive list):
+Large/important open source projects should always self-host their repositories in order to stay completely independent.
+For smaller projects alternative solutions to the more popular services such as GitHub, GitLab and BitBucket does exist (not an exhaustive list):

 Codeberg is a registered German non-profit organization and I think it is the best alternative.
 Codeberg does not depend on external services.
 No third party cookies, no tracking.
 Hosted in the EU.